Prayer Request List

 The Annual "Men and Boys Skeet Shoot" will be held

-be our guest speaker for the event this year.
+the guest speaker for the event this year.
+What a great time

 The Bimonthy “Golden Days” Group met on August 10,